 Shapewear is also difficult to get on and off if it’s too tight.

 Make sure your panties fit correctly.
-Mine fall off when I’m wearing a dress.
+Mine falls off when I’m wearing a dress.
 I guess my butt has flattened over time.
 There’s nothing so embarrassing as having to hike up my bloomers in public.

 Wear cool shades

 I hardly ever go outside without a pair of sunglasses.
-My problem is they break or get scuffed when I throw them in my purse.
+My problem is that they break or get scuffed when I throw them in my purse.
 As much as I would love to wear designer shades, I usually buy mine at Nordstrom Rack or some other discount store.

 Stick with natural fabrics